capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/mint-secret-NFT.md

 3. Install [NodeJS v.14+](https://nodejs.org/en/download/) & NPM
 4. [Install & initialize Ternoa-JS](/for-developers/get-started/install-ternoa-js)

-## Minting a Capsule NFT on-chain using Ternoa-JS
+## Minting a Secret NFT on-chain using Ternoa-JS

-To create a Capsule NFT on the Ternoa chain, Ternoa-JS provides you with a `mintCapsuleNFT` helper to do so.
+To create an NFT on the Ternoa chain, Ternoa-JS provides you with a `mintSecretNFT` helper to do so.

 :::info
 Please note that an _api-key_ is needed to store data on Ternoa IPFS gateways.
 Visit [IPFS Keymanager](https://ipfs-key-manager-git-dev-ternoa.vercel.app/) to get your API Key.